 Satisfactory Academic Progress Policy

-Federal regulations require that all higher education institutions establish and implement a policy to measure whether students receiving financial aid are making satisfactory academic progress toward the completion of a degree.
+Federal and Minnesota regulations require that all higher education institutions establish and implement a policy to measure whether students receiving financial aid are making satisfactory academic progress toward the completion of a degree.
 The purpose of this policy is to make sure that students who receive financial aid are using this money wisely.
 It is meant to curtail the use of financial aid by students who fail to successfully complete their course work.
 Failure to meet the following standards makes a student ineligible for all institutional, federal, and state financial aid.

 Standards of Satisfactory Academic Progress